Vaish272004/Remote-Control-Of-Mobile-Screen-projection-and-Control-on-PC-Laptop/README.md

 Mobile screen projection on PC.
 Backend software using python to capture and process images.
 Defining & executing basic test cases to test above mentioned features automatically.
+To make the automation process more seamless I have also coded two shortcut buttons with help of python ,where one could project mobile screen projection on Laptop/PC and another could capture and process that  projection , hence these processes can be done just by clicking on one of the buttons as per your choice.